ceri-num/git/tutos/basics.md

 > Exercice: add 2 new commits by adding or modifying the README.md

-Important: A **Commit** is a snapshot of the staged files in your workspace at a point in time.
+Important: A **Commit** is a snapshot of all the staged files in your workspace at a point in time.

 ## History